Ictíneo II: History

-The Ictíneo II was originally intended as an improved version of the handpowered Ictíneo I. The Spanish Navy pledged support to Monturiol but did not actually supply it, so he had to raise funds himself, writing a letter to the nation to encourage a popular subscription which raised 300,000 pesetas from citizens of Spain and was used to form the company La Navegación Submarina to develop the Ictíneo II.
+The Ictíneo II was originally intended as an improved version of the handpowered Ictíneo I. The Spanish Navy pledged support to Monturiol but did not actually supply it, so he had to raise funds himself, writing a letter to the nation to encourage a popular subscription which raised 300,000 pesetas from citizens across Spain and was used to form the company La Navegación Submarina to develop the Ictíneo II.

 The Ictíneo II made her maiden voyage under human power on 20 May 1865, submerging to 27.5 m.
-After reading about the American Civil War and the attempts at submarine construction such as the CSS Hunley, the financially desperate Monturiol wrote to the US Secretary of the Navy; however, the Civil War had ended by the time the Secretary responded.
+After reading about the American Civil War and the attempts at submarine construction such as the CSS Hunley, the financially desperate Monturiol wrote to the United States Secretary of the Navy; however, the Civil War had ended by the time the Secretary responded.

-Dissatisfied with the limitations placed on him by human propulsion, Monturiol realized that the only option was steam power, but contemporary steam engines required a fire which was not an option for a submarine.
+Dissatisfied with the limitations placed on him by human propulsion, Monturiol realized that the only option was steam power, but contemporary steam engines required a fire which was not an option for a submerged submarine.
 To this end he invented an air independent engine, which ran on a chemical reaction fueled by peroxide that provided its own oxygen for combustion.

 Monturiol intended to develop the submarine for its commercial use in the exploitation of coral reefs.
 Later he installed a gun inside the submarine's hull and performed a number of trials involving underwater shots on predetermined targets from 22 December to 30 December 1865, but this failed to impress the military authorities.

 Monturiol envisaged a new vessel, custom built to house his new engine, which would be entirely built of metal with the engine housed in its own separate compartment.
-However, due to the state of his finances, construction of a new vessel was out of the question, and instead he managed to assemble enough funds to fit the engine into the Ictíneo II.
+However, due to the state of his finances, construction of a new vessel was out of the question, and instead he managed to raise enough funds to fit the engine into the Ictíneo II.

 On 22 October 1867 the Ictíneo II made its first surface journey under steam power, averaging 3.5 kn with a top speed of 4.5 kn.
 Two months later, on 14 December, Monturiol submerged the vessel and ran his chemical engine, but with a quite slow speed of 2.5 kn.
 The submarine could dive up to 27.5 metre and could stay underwater for seven and a half hours.

 On 23 December, La Navegación Submarina went bankrupt, having completely exhausted its funds.
 Monturiol had spent 100,000 duros – which could have purchased several frigates, or 160 kg of gold – and could attract no more investment.
 The chief creditor called in his debt, and Monturiol was forced to surrender the Ictíneo II, which was his sole asset.
 The creditor subsequently sold it on to a businessman, and the authorities, who taxed all ships, issued its new owner with a tax bill.
 Rather than pay, he dismantled the entire submarine and sold it for scrap.
 The ship's surface motor was removed to a textile factory; the viewports ended up as bathroom windows.